chichak/chichak.github.io/_posts/2020-05-16-deep-learning-with-r.md

-xFirst thing to do before we start coding, let's prepare our machine.
+First thing to do before we start coding, let's prepare our machine.

 1) install R
 2) install miniconda :